RoyKoh/Project4/README.md

 ## GENERAL APP FEATURES

-Features users' registration and login, message exchange, event & blog publishing and online exchange of goods and services.  registration for single/double players, embedded midi/mp3, possibly weave some animations included.
+Features users' registration and login, message exchange, event & blog publishing and online exchange of goods and services.
 It currently runs on desktop web-browser, eventually to be deployed IOS and Android if permitted.

 ## CODE DESCRIPTION